-The 20 year improvement plan reveals potential £7.1billion boost to the economy by taking a corridor-wide approach to improving “one of the country’s most important trade routes”
+Midlands Connect have revealed a 20 year improvement plan with a potential £7.1billion boost to the economy by taking a corridor-wide approach to improving “one of the country’s most important trade routes”.

-Taking a “corridor approach” to improving the whole A46 through the Midlands could boost the economy by £7.1 billion, says Sub-national Transport Body Midlands Connect.
+Midlands Connect are reporting that a “corridor approach” to improving the whole A46 through the Midlands could boost the economy by £7.1 billion.
 The pan-Midlands transport agency is calling for urgent, co-ordinated action to improve traffic flows on one of the country’s most important trade routes.

 Midlands Connect has released the first ever improvement plan for the entire A46 corridor, with a 20-year vision to future-proof the route and boost the national economy.
 Stage One of the A46 Corridor Study recommends the acceleration of coordinated investment at key congestion hotspots – including Evesham, Stratford-upon-Avon, Coventry, Leicester, Newark and Lincoln – where rush hour average speeds regularly fall below 20mph.